daalft/NarrativeSchemas/README.md

 If you notice a lot of skipped files (Skipping file...filename), try running the program with more memory, using -Xmx.
 1 GB should suffice.
 E.g. run:

-java -Xmx1024m -cp <classpath-instructions> starter.TempStarter <arguments>
+java -Xmx1024m -cp <classpath-instructions> starter.Starter <arguments>

 ## Interrupting the program